Elmer White: National Association (1871)

 On May 4, 1871, White played in the first professional league baseball game in history, when the Forest Citys took on the Fort Wayne Kekiongas at the Kekionga Ball Grounds.
+According to Baseball Reference, White is credited as being the first player to debut in organized baseball.
 Playing right field for the Forest Citys, White struck out three times against Bobby Mathews, who hurled a shutout in Fort Wayne's 2–0 victory.

 Though White normally served as an outfielder, Charlie Pabor, Cleveland's manager, also had him catch three games.
 His season was interrupted on June 19, in a game he was catching against the New York Mutuals.
 A poor throw from an outfielder caused him to race to the edge of the playing field, and he broke his arm as he ran into a fence.
 The Forest Citys lost 10–6, and White was unable to play following the incident.

 However, the injury did not end White's season.
 After missing 11 games, he was back playing for the ballclub on August 30, when Cleveland was defeated 12–10 by the Troy Haymakers.
 On the last day of the season, September 27, White recorded two hits in five at bats.
 He scored a run in the game and drove in two more, though Cleveland lost 9–7 to the Boston Red Stockings.

 Despite the injury, White played more than half of the games on Cleveland's schedule (15 of 29).
 In 71 plate appearances (70 at bats), he batted .257 with 13 runs scored, 18 hits, two doubles, and nine runs batted in (RBI).
 He only struck out three times after the season's first game, but his total of six tied him with Al Reach and John McMullin for fifth in the league.
 White made seven errors defensively, and his .788 fielding percentage was below the league's .833 average.

 Death

 After the season, White was sure he would play for Cleveland again in 1872.
 However, he was diagnosed with tuberculosis over the offseason.
 At first, he was optimistic he would recover; Deacon remembered that he fought the "good fight."
 His condition continued to worsen, and he died of the disease on March 17, 1872, in Scio, New York, at the age of 22.
-With his decease, White became the first recorded professional league baseball player to die.
+With his death, White became the first recorded professional league baseball player to die.
+He is buried in his family's plot at the Elmwood Cemetery in Caton.

-The whereabouts of White's burial have remained a mystery.
-According to baseball historian Frank Russo in his book The Cooperstown Chronicles, "There is some evidence that his body was brought back to his hometown of Caton for burial."
-Baseball-Reference.com states that White is buried at the Elmwood Cemetery in Caton, but Russo indicates that this has not been confirmed.